New Buffalo Township Logo

 Water Quality Report

 This past year, as in all past years your drinking water has met all EPA and State drinking water standards.
 Everyday New Buffalo Township strives to provide their Township water customers with the safest drinking water possible.
 This report will show that we have been meeting those goals.
 The Township purchases its drinking water from Michigan City, Indiana.
 We also pump City of New Buffalo water into our system for use at the Four Winds Casino.
-Both those communities use Lake Michigan as their source for water.
+Both communities use Lake Michigan as their water source.

 Source Assessment